sahanabalappa/AWS-EKS/README.md

 https://github.com/sahanabalappa/AWS-EKS/blob/master/kustomization.yml

 Run this command to run kustomization yaml file:
-# kubectl create -k path-of-all-yaml-file
+# kubectl create -k path-of-all-yaml-file -n joomla

 After following this steps
 Joomla successfully deployed.
 All data of Joomla and MYSQL Database is storing in EFS, If any POD fail client won’t face any downtime.